Calvary Chapel Association: History

 The association has its origins in the founding of a Calvary Chapel Costa Mesa (California) in 1965 by pastor Chuck Smith of the International Church of the Foursquare Gospel with 25 people.In 1968 they broke away from Foursquare Church.
 Prior to Smith, Costa Mesa members spoke of their own vision of becoming part of a massive church movement.

-In 1969 Calvary Chapel became a hub in what later became known as the Jesus movement when Smith's daughter introduced him to her boyfriend John Higgins Jr., a former hippie who had become a christian, and who went on to head the largest Jesus freak movement in history, the Shiloh Youth Revival Centers (1968–1989).
+In 1969, Calvary Chapel became a hub in what later became known as the Jesus movement when Smith's daughter introduced him to her boyfriend John Higgins Jr., a former hippie who had become a christian, and who went on to head the largest Jesus freak movement in history, the Shiloh Youth Revival Centers (1968–1989).

 John Higgins introduced Smith to Lonnie Frisbee, the "hippie evangelist" who became a key figure in the growth of both the Jesus Movement and Calvary Chapel.
 Frisbee moved into Smith's home, and he would minister to other hippies and counter-culture youth on the beaches.
-At night he would bring home new converts, and soon Smith's house was full.
+At night, he would bring home new converts, and soon Smith's house was full.
 Frisbee became leader in a rental home for the steadily growing crowd of Christian hippies and he named the commune "House of Miracles"; other Houses of Miracles would develop throughout California and beyond.
 As Calvary Chapel grew "explosively", a tent was erected during the construction of a new building.

 The converts included musicians who began writing music for praise and worship.
 This became the genesis for Jesus music and Christian rock concerts.
 Maranatha!
 Music eventually formed to publish and promote the music.
 The services led by Frisbee usually resembled rock concerts more than any worship services of the time.

 Frisbee featured in national television-news reports and magazines with images of him baptizing hundreds at a time in the Pacific Ocean.
 The network of House of Miracles communes/crash pads/coffee houses began doing outreach concerts with Smith or Frisbee preaching, Frisbee calling forth the Holy Spirit and the newly forming bands playing the music.
-By the early 1970s Calvary Chapel was home to ten or more musical groups that were representative of the Jesus people movement.
+By the early 1970s, Calvary Chapel was home to 10 or more musical groups that were representative of the Jesus people movement.

-In 1982 John Wimber, a Calvary Chapel pastor, and the Calvary Chapel leadership mutually agreed to part ways.
+In 1982, John Wimber, a Calvary Chapel pastor, and the Calvary Chapel leadership mutually agreed to part ways.
 Tension had been mounting over Wimber's emphasis on spiritual manifestations, leading Wimber to withdraw from Calvary Chapel and to affiliate with a network of churches that would become the Association of Vineyard Churches.

 In 2012, Pastor Chuck Smith founded the Calvary Chapel Association (CCA) to unite all of the movement's churches around the world.

-On October 3, 2013, Pastor Smith died after a long battle with lung cancer.
-Smith remained as the senior pastor at Calvary Chapel Costa Mesa during his battle with cancer; this included preaching at three services on the Sunday before his death.
+On October 3, 2013, Pastor Smith died of lung cancer after a long illness.
+Smith remained as the senior pastor at Calvary Chapel Costa Mesa throughout his illness; this included preaching at three services on the Sunday before his death.